 British Deaf Association – paid employment

-James Cook Hospital – both voluntary and paid employment
+James Cook Hospital (staff counsellor) – both voluntary and paid employment

 Private work with GPs and hospitals